-Makarska is known for its sandy beach, which is almost 2 kilometers long.
+Makarska is known for its sandy beach, which is almost 2 kilometres long.
 The streets lining the beach are filled with pine trees and surrounded by hotels, markets, gelato shops, and restaurants.
 Makarska is located below the mountain of Biokovo.
-The beach however was outrageously crowded, you could barely get a spot.
+The beach, however, was outrageously crowded, you could barely get a spot.

 It was our second last night on the boat and everyone was already dreading the departure date but it was time to dress up as pirates/sailors for the pirate party.
 We’ve never seen so many boats docked in a port before and we knew where they would all be heading later in the evening… Deep Cave Club.